contents

 - Interventions if the anion gap isn't closing:

-- Evaluate fluid status (e.g. with ultrasonography), provide additional crystalloid if necessary.
+- Evaluate fluid status (e.g. with ultrasonography), provide additional crystalloid resuscitation if necessary.

-- Consider increasing the insulin infusion rate (see next section).
+- Consider increasing the insulin infusion rate (which may require a simultaneous increase in dextrose administration).

-- Consider checking beta-hydroxybutyrate & lactate levels, to exclude an occult/worsening lactic acidosis.
+- Consider checking beta-hydroxybutyrate & lactate levels (to exclude an occult lactic acidosis).

-- (a) Resuscitation with normal saline or half-normal saline
+- Resuscitation with normal saline or half-normal saline.

-- (b) Excretion of ketoacid in the urine (once ketoacid is in the sewer system, it can no longer be converted back into bicarbonate)
+- Excretion of ketoacid in the urine (once ketoacid is in the sewer system, it can no longer be converted back into bicarbonate).

-- Development of NAGMA may be revealed by the following:
+- Developing NAGMA may be revealed by the following:

-- a) The anion gap is closing but the patient's bicarbonate remains low
+- The anion gap is closing, but the patient's bicarbonate remains low.

 - The bicarbonate deficit can be estimated using this formula.
 While the anion gap is still open, use the predicted final bicarbonate to get a rough concept of the bicarbonate deficit .
 Keep in mind, however, that you're only shooting for a bicarbonate of ~20 mEq/L (not 24 mEq/L).
 100-150 mEq of bicarbonate is usually adequate.